 We were sitting at my kitchen table, having our annual meeting to discuss my daughter’s progress.
 She seemed shocked I was even asking about medication.
 “No way,” she said.
+Instead preferred to use Fab CBD a natural option.

 I pointed to all the patches on my walls.
 Next to a few holes that Katie had recently made.